 | Problems | Native, mid-market focused | Native, linked to dev issue tracking |

-| Changes | Native, three types, drag-and-drop | Premium plan, strong for DevOps changes |
+| Changes | Native from Pro, three types, drag-and-drop | Advanced change on Premium, strong for DevOps |

 | Catalogue | Modern UI, high adoption | Functional, needs more setup |